 “Echo of a Rumble:” Letters to Sal

-One of the first cracks in the cement gates of Green Haven for Sal was an op-ed piece published in the New York Times on January 29, 1975 with the title Echo of a Rumble1, more than a year before the workshops.
-I wasn’t aware of the article in the 70s, but in retrospect it struck me as presenting a rather abstract, and at times awkward, summary of Sal’s miserable childhood and his terrible crime, with a more compelling discussion of his rehabilitation.
+One of the first cracks in the cement gates of Green Haven for Sal was a letter-to-the-editor he wrote that became an op-ed piece in the New York Times on January 29, 1975, with the title “Echo of a Rumble”.
+It was a major breakthrough for Sal more than a year before the workshops.
+I wasn’t aware of Sal’s letter in the seventies.
+But reading it for the first time more than thirty years later, it struck me as a telling summary of his miserable childhood and his terrible crime, with a yet more compelling discussion of his rehabilitation.

-Here are some excerpts:
+Here are just a few excerpts:

-In the 50’s, more so during the latter parts, the wave of teen-age gang violence was rampant in New York City.
+In the ‘50s more so during the latter parts, the wave of teen-age gang violence was rampant in New York City.
 It was very difficult to remain passive under such (an) atmosphere.
 One either fought or one became the punching bag of rival gangs.
 Violence only engenders more violence, and this was the case in 1959 when the culmination of gang violence took its toll and youthful energy was not properly directed by the civic and social agencies in the New York City area.

 For a boy, as I was then, with the mentality of a twelve-year-old child, during a time of social transition, without the proper guidance, there was not much that I could have done to prevent what occurred…

 Prison has been a hard life for me, but in spite of the system that it is, I have managed to use it to my advantage and betterment.
 Perhaps this is due to something that I learned while I was in the Sing Sing Prison Death Row, at the age of seventeen.

 During one of my highest spiritual moments, a time in which the soul is able to see the complete past of one’s existence or life while facing the shadows of death, it occurred to me that one must do his best to take evil and turn it into good.